pauldardis/User-Centric-Milestone-Project/README.md

 3. Backend system to allow users to subscribe to a newsletter.
 4. Backend system to allow users to capture information from contact form.
 5. Functionally to allow users to register and login to view private pages.
+6. Backend system to allow users to make a booking.

 ### Credits